trichter/qopen/README.rst

     qopen --create-config

-This file has to be adopted to your needs (time window selection, etc.).
+This file has to be adapted to your needs (time window selection, etc.).
 The inversion is started by simply running `qopen` again.